Co Founder of S.L.A.M.

 & MA Lyme Coalition

-As a survivor and now advocate of Lyme disease I hope my story will play some role in bringing change desperately needed for research and better testing of Lyme disease, as well as, mandated insurance for treatment coverage.
+As a survivor and now advocate of Lyme disease I hope my story has/will play a role in bringing change desperately needed for more research and better testing of Lyme disease, as well as, mandated insurance coverage in every state.
 Change is needed to educate our medical community so others won’t suffer as my family has.

 As a teen I began suffering from chronic muscle and joint pains with doctors telling me I had some form of arthritis.
 Into my 20’s, married to my high school sweetheart, I was sick with whatever went around and constantly on antibiotics to get well.
 It was clear my immune system was not what it needed to be but doctors ignored my concerns.
 I was living my life in constant pain, fatigue and illness and was told “you’ve got two small children; you’re supposed to be tired all the time!”

 Eventually I was tested and classified as having Fibromyalgia.
 This is not so much a disease as a category of symptoms for which nobody knows the cause.
 Doctors seemed content with the diagnosis and I had to trust in their knowledge.
 I learned to live with it but becoming more crippled by severe pain and having no relief.
 My body struggled daily but my mind was determined to be an active and involved Mother of my two boys and wife to my husband.
 I constantly wondered what my future would be, living in so much physical pain.

 After a horseback riding accident in 1996 my body seemed to errupt and waken a beast that was within.
 I believe this event saved my life because I was forced to seek answers for a body that was no longer functioning properly.
 The stress and injury from the accident was all my disease needed to take complete hold and my life would never be the same.